cvonk/cvonk.github.io/resolve-ffmpeg/README.md

 ## Lossy

 Lossy compression is great for distributing a *completed* movie.
-Lossy compression makes video files significantly smaller by reducing the quality.
-Polpular CODECs are the Moving Picture Experts Group's H.264 and H.265, and Google's VP9.
+Lossy compression makes the video file significantly smaller by reducing the quality.
+Popular lossy CODECs are the Moving Picture Experts Group's H.264 and H.265, and Google's VP9.

 ### No common alpha channel support